Class Distinction and Thwarted Love. Sons and Lovers by D.H. Lawrence

 Exquisite writing, sharply delineated characterizations, beautiful descriptions of nature.
 What more could you want?
 They’re all there in Lawrence’s great novel of class-distinction, and thwarted love, Sons and Lovers.
+I first read this almost forty years ago, and I only thought of re-reading it recently, because I was not a big Lawrence fan, however I was pleasantly surprised by the beauty of his writing.

 Set in a grim town beset with coal-dust and smoke in Yorkshire, Mrs Morel, the mother-in-law from hell, who focuses all of her attention on her clever and artistic son Paul, dominates this novel.
-She marries a man who is somewhat beneath her when she is quite young, and when the book begins, her coal-miner husband has come to realise that he is not good enough for this driven, ambitious woman who comes from a better class, and feels abandoned by her stifling love for her children, so he gets drunk and beats her.
-It is arguable that Lawrence would have wanted readers to think that she provokes him at the time when this was written, however.
+She marries a man who is somewhat beneath her when she is quite young, and when the book begins, her coal-miner husband realises that he is not good enough for this driven, ambitious woman who comes from a better class, and feels abandoned by her stifling love for her children, so he gets drunk and beats her.
+It is arguable that Lawrence would have wanted readers to think that she provokes him at the time when this book was written, however.
 He manages to make you feel sympathetic with both parents, a difficult feat!

 Paul, her sensitive, creative son, based heavily on the young D.H., watches his parent’s violent marriage, and has to face the tragic death of his brother.
 Although the family isn’t poor, times are still tough in the bleak coal mining village, so he goes to work young, although doing well at his painting.
 Luckily, he enjoys the job.

 Paul becomes torn between his passion for Clara, Miriam’s married suffragette friend, who has her eye on him from the beginning, even though she’s Miriam’s best friend, and Miriam.
 He really needs a mixture of both!
 Clara’s still attached to her awful husband, however, because she can control him.
-Clara’s a real bitch, in my opinion, and discusses how she hates Miriam’s ‘bloodhound quality’ with Mrs Morel, who agrees!
+Clara’s an absolute bitch, in my opinion, and discusses how she hates Miriam’s ‘bloodhound quality’ with Mrs Morel, who agrees!
 She also has her eye on Paul as soon as she meets him, in spite of her friendship with Miriam.
 She is certainly not the best of friends for the naive and much more likeable Miriam.
 In fact, Miriam really is the most likeable character in the book.

 Comments